-A program that matches Bowdoin students with children with physical and mental disabilities and their siblings to engage them with fun, entertaining activites.
-Meets weekly for games, snacks, swimming, and other activities.
-For more information, contact Audrey Leland '18, Miranda Dils '19, Marina Stam '19, and Kay Torrey '19.
+Bowdoin students engage with local children with physical and mental disabilities and their siblings in a fun, inclusive space.
+Meets weekly for games, snacks, crafts, and other activities.

 Bears and Cubs

-Works with local middle school students to develop art and writing skills through an interactive online blog.
-For more information, contact Holly Rudel '17 and Liz Snowdon '17.
+Students work with local middle school students to develop art and writing skills through an interactive online blog.

-Volunteers work one-on-one as tutors and mentors with ESL students at Coffin Elementary School, Harriet Beecher Stowe School, and Brunswick Junior High School.
-For more information, contact Ryan Herman '17 and Julia Amstutz '19.
+Volunteers work one-on-one as tutors and mentors with ESL students at Coffin Elementary School, Harriet Beecher Stowe Elementary School, and Brunswick Junior High School.

 Bowdoin Central Mentoring